-Basic Internet-design principles are undergoing a critical re-examination in the networking community, supported by various programs in the NSF's Computer and Network Systems Division that are complementary to the GENI initiative.
+Basic Internet-design principles are undergoing a critical re-examination in the networking community, supported by NetSE and various other NSF programs.
 These questions are also central to the formulation of models of networked computation; we briefly examine two of them here.

 The end-to-end principle is a central tenet of Internet design [SRC].
 The network itself is designed merely to transport data from one machine to another.
 Because basic network services are quite simple and are not "content-aware," they can support a wide range of applications without modification.
 Moreover, these basic services conform to open protocol standards that anyone can build upon.
 Users are assumed to access the network through "intelligent endpoints," most notably general-purpose, programmable computers.
 Inventors and entrepreneurs are free to develop new applications and make them available to Internet users.
-As long as these applications can communicate via standard Internet protocols, individual "endpoint" owners can just install them and use them; the network itself need not be changed, and thus inventors and entrepreneurs need not go through the typically long, difficult process of designing, implementing, and deploying a modification of the network infrastructure in order to deploy a new product that's directed at end users.
+As long as new applications can communicate via standard Internet protocols, individual "endpoint" owners can just install these applications and use them; the network itself need not be changed, and thus inventors and entrepreneurs need not go through the typically long, difficult process of designing, implementing, and deploying a modification of the network infrastructure in order to deploy a new product that's directed at end users.
 This basic design principle has led to a platform that is tremendously fertile and dynamic, both technologically and commercially.
-The most famous demonstration of the power that the end-to-end principle confers is, of course, Tim Berners-Lee's unilateral roll-out of HTTP, HTML, and Mosaic.
+The most famous demonstration of the power that the end-to-end principle confers is, of course, Tim Berners-Lee's unilateral roll-out of HTTP and HTML.